Modern Minds and Pastimes

 Modern Minds and Pastimes is the second studio album by The Click Five.
 It was released on June 26, 2007.
 The album contains four singles "Jenny", "Happy Birthday", "Empty" and "Flipside".
 The album reached number 136 in the Billboard 200.
 It is the first album with new lead vocalist Kyle Patrick, who replaced former frontman Eric Dill, leaving the band in November 2006.

+In support of the album, the band toured with Hilary Duff in North America, and the Black Eyed Peas in Southeast Asia.
+They also embarked on a headlining tour called the Modern Minds and Great Times World Tour, in the spring of 2008.

 Background

 Following the release of their debut studio album, Greetings from Imrie House (2005), the group's popularity began to fade.
 They began working on their second studio album in January 2006 and due to extensive touring, they only had "about half a record" done, pushing back its completion.
 While on tour, they debuted a new song titled "By the Way", which did not make it onto the album.
 It was recorded at Q Division Studios in Boston.
 In March 2007, the group announced the departure of original singer Eric Dill, who left the band on November 20, 2006.
 Dill left during pre-production for the album and pursued a solo career following his exit from the band.
 Bassist Ethan Mentzer spoke about his departure stating, "We either had to deal with this or lose what we'd established.
 And the four of us really wanted to keep making music together."
+Drummer Joey Zehr also said his exit was "a mutual thing" and that it wasn't a "harsh thing on either side."

-Dill later revealed that he left the group after expressing an interest in acting, following shoot of their film, Taking Five.
-He also left the band due to having musical differences with the other members and stated that they "resisted working with me on song writing."
+Dill later revealed that he left the group, expressing an interest in acting, after shooting their film, Taking Five.
+He also left the band due to having musical differences with the other members, stating they "resisted" working on writing songs with him.
 However, Mentzer claimed that they were writing the songs and Dill wasn't.
 They began searching for a new lead vocalist at Berklee College of Music and did multiple rounds of auditions, before they were recommended Hillside Manor singer Kyle Patrick, who was suggested to them by music-business professor Jeff Dorenfeld, a friend of the band's manager Wayne Sharp.
-After checking his MySpace page, the group called Patrick confirming his role with the band.
+After checking his MySpace page, the group called Patrick to confirm his role with the band.